auroregonzalez/auroregonzalez.github.io/_pages/about.md

   - /about.html
 ---

 My research focuses on the semantics of natural language and its interface with syntax and pragmatics.
 In my work, I closely combine formal approaches with crosslinguistic and experimental methods of investigation.
-Some topics I have worked on include polar questions, negative polarity, negative coordination, and unconditionals.
+Some topics I have worked on include polar and *wh*-questions, negative polarity and negative concord, connectives, and unconditionals.

 I am a postdoctoral researcher involved in the [LeibnizDream](https://leibnizdream.eu/) project “Realizing Leibniz’s Dream: Child Languages as a Mirror of the Mind” (PIs: Artemis Alexiadou (HU), Maria Teresa Guasti (UniMiB), and Uli Sauerland (ZAS)).
 I received my PhD from Harvard University in January 2021, with a dissertation on polar questions and interrogative particles supervised by [Gennaro Chierchia](https://scholar.harvard.edu/chierchia/home).